openzipkin/zipkin/README.md

 ```

 ### In-Memory
 The [InMemoryStorage](zipkin2/src/main/java/zipkin2/storage/InMemoryStorage.java) component is packaged in zipkin's core library.
+It
-It is not persistent, nor viable for realistic work loads.
-Its purpose is for testing, for example starting a server on your laptop without any database needed.
+is neither persistent, nor viable for realistic work loads.
+Its purpose
+is for testing, for example starting a server on your laptop without any

-### MySQL
-The [MySQLStorage](zipkin-storage/mysql) component currently is only tested with MySQL 5.6-7.
-It is designed to be easy to understand, and get started with.
-For example, it deconstructs spans into columns, so you can perform ad-hoc queries using SQL.
-However, this component has [known performance issues](https://github.com/openzipkin/zipkin/issues/1233): queries will eventually take seconds to return if you put a lot of data into it.
+database needed.

-### Cassandra v3
+### Cassandra
-The [Cassandra v3](zipkin-storage/zipkin2_cassandra) component is tested against Cassandra 3.11+.
-It stores spans using UDTs, such that they appear like the v2 Zipkin model in cqlsh.
+The [Cassandra](zipkin-storage/cassandra) component is tested against
+Cassandra 3.11+.
+It stores spans using UDTs, such that they appear like
+the v2 Zipkin model in cqlsh.
 It is designed for scale.
-For example, it uses a combination of SASI and manually implemented indexes to make querying larger data more performant.
-This store requires a [spark job](https://github.com/openzipkin/zipkin-dependencies) to aggregate dependency links.
+For example, it
+uses a combination of SASI and manually implemented indexes to make

-### Cassandra Legacy
-The [Cassandra Legacy](zipkin-storage/cassandra) component is tested against Cassandra 2.2+.
-It stores spans as opaque thrifts which means you can't read them in cqlsh.
-However, it is designed for scale.
-For example, it has manually implemented indexes to make querying larger data more performant.
-This store requires a [spark job](https://github.com/openzipkin/zipkin-dependencies) to aggregate dependency links.
+querying larger data more performant.

+Note: This store requires a [spark job](https://github.com/openzipkin/zipkin-dependencies) to aggregate dependency links.

 ### Elasticsearch
-The [ElasticsearchHttpStorage](zipkin-storage/elasticsearch-http) component is tested against Elasticsearch 2.x and 5.x.
+The [Elasticsearch](zipkin-storage/elasticsearch) component is tested against Elasticsearch 2-6.x.
 It stores spans as json and has been designed for larger scale.

-This store requires a [spark job](https://github.com/openzipkin/zipkin-dependencies) to aggregate dependency links.
+Note: This store requires a [spark job](https://github.com/openzipkin/zipkin-dependencies) to aggregate dependency links.

 ### Disabling search
 Search is enabled by default, primarily in support of the `GET /traces`,